zetalex/genesys_2_2024_1/README.md

 - reset: R19 pin.
 Low level reset asserted by a push button in the Genesys 2 board.
 - ddr3_sdram: this ping assignment is automatic after configuring and validating MIG 7 IP.
 - usb_uart: uart_txd is pin Y23 and uart_rxd is pin Y20.
 They go to the microUSB labelled as UART in the Genesys 2 PCB.

+# Aspects to take into account
+- The maximum clock speed that the Microblaze V can use is near 100 MHz.
+200 MHz makes some things not working, like the data and instruction cache or some peripherals like the UART Lite, which has a max clock frequency in its datasheet of 200MHz for Kintex 7 -2 speed grade.
+This is borderline best case scenario
+- When processing interruptions from the AXI interruption controller, it seems there is a missaligned access in memory (the software is trying to read a memory position without using a Store Word instruction, more like a byte access).
+This means that Missaligned Exceptions need to be enabled in the Microblaze V.
+- For debugging, use -O0 and -g3 options un UserConfig.cmake
+- AssertVoid() functions in Interruption GPIO driver don't seem to work, they just hang the CPU.
+Maybe they no longer do with Missalignment exceptions.
+- The functions within the drivers are built together with the platform project, not the application project.
+So, to modify the flags there, you need to use the Makefiles in the corresponding folders of the libraries, the Cmake in the application folder will not work.